 What does Business Income and Digital Asset Restoration cover?

-The Business Income and Digital Asset Restoration insuring agreement provides for lost earnings and expenses incurred because of a security compromise that leads to the failure or disruption of a computer system, or, an authorized third-party’s inability to access a computer system.
-Restoration costs to restore or recreate digital (not hardware) assets to their pre-loss state are provided for as well.
+The Business Income and Digital Asset Restoration insuring agreement offers for lost earnings and expenses incurred because of a security compromise that leads to the failure or disruption of a computer system, or, an authorized third-party’s inability to access a computer system.
+Restoration costs to restore or recreate digital (not hardware) assets to their pre-loss state are offered for as well.
 What’s more, the definition of Computer System is broadened to include not only systems under the Insured’s direct control, but also systems under the control of a Service Provider with whom the Insured contracts to hold or process their digital assets.

 What is “PCI-DSS Assessment” coverage?

 The Payment Card Industry Data Security Standard (PCI-DSS) was established in 2006 through a collaboration of the major credit card brands as a means of bringing standardized security best practices for the secure processing of credit card transactions.
 Merchants and service providers must adhere to certain goals and requirements in order to be “PCI Compliant,” and under specific agreements, may subject an Insured to an “assessment” for breach of such terms.
 The BCS Cyber and Privacy Liability Policy responds to PCI assessments as well as claims expenses in the wake of a breach involving cardholder information.

 The Cyber Deception extension, if the applicant is eligible and if purchased for an additional premium, offers coverage for the intentional misleading of the Applicant by means of a dishonest misrepresentation of a material fact contained or conveyed within an electronic or telephonic communication(s) and which is relied upon by the Applicant believing it to be genuine.
 This is commonly known as “spear-phishing” or “social engineering”.